Rekkles supports T1 at Worlds 2024 as a substitute, staying low-key with respect for veteran players, especially Faker.

 However, returning to Worlds as a substitute support player for T1 is a new experience for him, and one that he finds a bit surreal.
 "It's weird, to be honest.
 I, of course, wanted to go the second they asked me.
 There was no question about it."

-Since arriving in Berlin for the Swiss Stage, Rekkles has been spotted dining with the team, filming content for T1 and LoL Esports, and even making an appearance at T1’s pop-up store in the city.
+Since arriving in Berlin for the Swiss Stage, Rekkles has been spotted dining with the team, filming content for T1 and LoL Esports, and even making an appearance at T1’s pop-up event in the city.
 While fans have no way to know how his interactions with the main roster are, Rekkles clarified that he’s careful not to interfere with team strategy.

 "These [T1 players] are veterans.
 It's just weird, I think, if I tell them, like, 'Hey, do this' or 'Play that.'
 Of course, I give my opinion, but I don't have the same dynamic to them as I did with my own teammates," he explained.